JvanKatwijk/swradio-8/README.md

 **Preferred frequencies**
 can be stored, together with a user defined label (a program name).
-A list of preferred frequencies (programs) is maintained, the list is kept between program invocations.
+A list of preferred frequencies (programs) is maintained between program invocations.
 A selected frequency can be stored by pressing the save frequency button.
-If touched one is asked to specify a name to be used to label that frequency.
+If touched, one is asked to specify a name to be used to label that frequency.
 The pair (name, frequency) then is added to the list.

 Selecting such a "preferred program" is just by clicking the mouse on